• An addendum to Rule 3 regarding fan-translated works of things such as Web Novels has been made. Please see here for details.

 His eyes stung a little bit, but he just grinned, as she held a hand down to him.

 "What'dya say we start looking for them relics, partner?"
-Nora spoke with a gleam in her eye- practically bouncing on her heels.
+Nora spoke with a gleam in her eye- as she bounced on her heels.

 "I'd love too!"
 He replied, even as he put a hand over his chest to still his beating heart- and the now dimmed warmth that he had only started to get used to.

 After all- He had an Academy to attend.
-Then maybe… someone would know what the FUCK the Spark really was.
+Then maybe… someone would know what the hell the symbol in the back of his mind really was.
 And if they didn't… he'd figure it out himself.

 "… In a moment.
 I can't feel my legs."
 He finished with a wry smile.